Thank you for reading and reviewing! I hope you enjoy this chapter.

 Stop it, he told his imaginative brain as he tried to shove the images of Katara in his dreams away.
 Again, he berated himself for losing focus and frowned as his mind kept returning to thoughts about Katara.

 What's wrong with me?
-What's going on? he question in his mind.
+What's going on?.

 Again, he wondered at the possibility that perhaps he was falling for Katara.
 But could it be possible?
 Was love what he felt for her?
 Could he really love someone?

 Shoving the confusing questions from his head, he decided to head to the palace, get some rest, and perhaps try to figure out what he really felt.
 Zuko was about to move away from his current hiding place, but quickly drew back into the shadows.